jdyen/FREE/Readme.md

 The `FREEfit` and `FREEfitCV` functions should determine automatically whether the model to be fitted is a function-valued response or function-valued predictor model.
 At this stage we expect some errors/warnings in this process; see the relevant help files for details.

 Mathematical and statistical details for each implementation, as well as a comparison of their performance, are discussed in:
-Yen JDL, et al. (in preparation) Function regression in ecology and evolution.
+Yen JDL, et al. (in press) Function regression in ecology and evolution.
+Methods in Ecology and Evolution.

 Models fitted using `FREEfit` are of class FREEfit and have several S3 methods available: `print`, `summary`, `plot`, `coef`, `predict`, `fitted` and `residuals`.
 Models fitted using `FREEfitCV` are of class FREEfitCV and have several S3 methods available: `print`, `summary`, `plot` and `residuals`.